 The debris was first detected on July 12 through the rover’s left front hazard-avoidance camera.
 Four days later, when the Perseverance returned to the same place, they were gone.

-The object was probably carried by the wind, as was the case with a piece of thermal blanket seen last month, which could have come off the rocket-powered landing system.
+The object was probably carried by the wind, as was the case with a piece of thermal blanket seen last month, which might have come off the rocket-powered landing system.
 Perseverance’s accumulation of garbage is seen as a small price to pay for the robot’s scientific goals of searching for biological signs of ancient microbial life forms.

 These objects may one day become valuable artifacts for future colonists on Mars.
 “In a hundred years or so, Martians will be enthusiastically collecting all this material and displaying it in museums or turning it into ‘historical gems,'” tweeted amateur astronomer Stuart Atkinson.